ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 > **“Syntax freedom, semantic closure.”**

-At the surface level, Arxil permits expressive flexibility: users may embed familiar high-level languages (e.g., C, Rust) within `'lang'` blocks, define rich type interfaces via `.tsltype` files, and organize logic using named instruction blocks (`fn`).
+At the surface level, Arxil permits expressive flexibility: users may embed familiar high-level languages (e.g., C, Rust) within `'lang'` blocks, define rich type interfaces via `.arxtype` files, and organize logic using named instruction blocks (`fn`).
 This lowers the barrier to adoption and enables reuse of existing codebases.

 However, beneath this syntactic freedom lies a strictly closed semantic model.
 Every construct must ultimately compile down to a sequence of **pure Arxil instructions** that:
 - Operate only on fields declared in the current node’s `data` section,